crescent-network/crescent/x/liquidfarming/spec/04_messages.md

 - The target liquid farm with the pool id does not exist
 - The amount of LF coins is not positive
 - The unfarming coin denom is not the same as the pool coin denom of the pool with `PoolId`
-- The farmer has insufficient spendable balances for the unfarming amount
+- The farmer has insufficient spendable balances for the unfarming LF coin amount

 ## MsgLiquidUnfarmAndWithdraw

 Unfarm LFCoin to liquid unfarm and withdraw the pool coin from the pool.
-The module burns LFCoin amounts at the current burn rate, withdraw the corresponding amount of pool coins from the pool, and then releases the withdrawn coins to a farmer.
+The module burns LFCoin amounts at the current burn rate, withdraw the corresponding amount of pool coins from the pool, and then the withdrawn coins are sent back to the farmer.

 ```go
 type MsgLiquidUnfarmAndWithdraw struct {